Massipssa/Docs/cloud/aws/Network/vpc.md

 ## Internet Gateway

+- A virtual router to connect VPC to internet
 - VPC can only have one Internet Gateway
-- A virtual router to connect VPC to internet
 - It's responsible for a **_Static Network Address Translation_** (translate private ip to public ip)

 ## Route Table

+- Used to determine where network traffic is **directed**
 - One route table per VPC
 - Controls what's VPC router does with traffic leaving subnet